 The Bema Podcast has been very helpful in providing the Jewish / Eastern context of the Scriptures, as well as many things I have missed for many years.
 It has also reignited my desire to know my text.
 Before I continue to share this resource with others, I wanted to get your thoughts on it (as a teacher and brother I respect and followed for years).

 As for the Jewishness of Christianity—and the possibility of overestimating this—there are a number of pieces at the website.
 To give just two examples, see Follow the Rabbi and Yeshua.
-And if you missed it, please listen to the series on Messianic Judaism (which came out in 2020—also a book in 2022).
+And if you missed it, please listen to the series on Messianic Judaism (which came out in 2020—and as a book in 2022).
 These suggestions should help with matters of nuance that are sometimes missing from Bema.